matthewcieplak/super-sixteen/README.md

-# Super Sixteen Eurorack Sequencecr
+# Super Sixteen Eurorack Sequencer
 Super Sixteen is an open-source/open-hardware sequencer for the Eurorack synthesizer format.
 It's available through my [web shop](https://store.extralifeinstruments.com) and fine retailers as a complete module and DIY kit.
 It's developed on the Arduino codebase on Atmega328P, using the [PlatformIO](https://platformio.org/) extension for Visual Studio Code.

 ![Photo of the Super Sixteen module](https://s3.amazonaws.com/extralifeinstruments.com/images/product/supersixteen-metal.jpg)